 This will help you achieve the best results without injury strain.

-Even the most experienced weight training athletes will consult regularly with expert trainers to see if they can improve their technique or to change their training methods for better results.
+Even the most experienced weight lifting athletes will consult regularly with expert trainers to see if they can improve their technique or to change their training methods for better results.

-Weight training is absolutely essential for all athletes who wish to compete at a high level.
+Weight lifting is absolutely essential for all athletes who wish to compete at a high level.

-Fitness equipment for weight training available at Universal Self Defence includes weightlifting bars, weightlifting belts, weightlifting gloves, weight plates, weight sets, benches and seats, weightlifting platform and weight stands.
+Fitness equipment for weightlifting training available at Universal Self Defence includes weightlifting bars, weightlifting belts, weightlifting gloves, weight plates, weight sets, benches and seats, weightlifting platform and weight stands.

-When you are weight training it is important not use a weight that is too heavy so always start with a lighter weight first.
+When you are weightlifting it is important not use a weight that is too heavy so always start with a lighter weight first.

 After 10 to 12 repetitions if you feel it is too easy then start to gradually increase the weight.